timjbruce/reinvent_cvra_bootcamp/README.md

 ### 3.2 Deploy the Alexa Skill with the ASK-CL
-In ths step, you'll use the trip data recorded in your DynamoDB table with an Alexa skill called CarGuru.
+In ths step, you'll use the trip data recorded in your DynamoDB table with an Alexa skill called ConnectedCar.
 First, you'll need to create an account on developer.amazon.com and initilize the ASK CLI if you haven't already done so.

 <details>